na-na-hi/renget/archive/secretvalentines2024.md

 **Are you a botmaker?**
 Yes, but probably not one you've thought of much.
 The robo-saint won't be participating unless it needs to.
 **Robo-Saint V?
 Is it just a V, or is it meant to be a 5?**
-The full designation is technically "Robo-Saint Valentine".
+The full designation is technically "Robo-Saint Valentine", but that was long and "Robo-Saint V" has some mecha feel to it.
+For the bot, though, V is the roman numeral.
 **Can I ask you a question?**
 Sure!
 Send it to [robosaintv@proton.me](mailto:robosaintv@proton.me).
 **Can I get those robot images you were posting?**